fbpx

 Negligence and Wrongful Death

-In an emergency, we all hope that the people around us know what to do.
+We all hope the people around us know what to do in an emergency.
 We like to think that if we collapse onto a blackjack table with a heart attack, the employees of the casino will spring into action and at least call 911 before we suffer brain damage and die.
 We seldom wonder if the employees are required to make that call.

 Duty of Care